Joregina/Carseats-Insights/README.md

 The exploratory analysis suggests that **Price and Advertising are likely to be important predictors of Sales**, while the remaining variables may provide additional explanatory power when considered together.
 However, the considerable spread of observations indicates that Sales cannot be explained by a single variable.
 This supports the use of a **multivariable predictive model** to assess the combined influence of pricing, advertising, market conditions, and demographic characteristics on car seat sales.

 ![ScatterPlot](ScatterPlot.png)

+## Fitting A Regression Tree
+A regression tree was developed to predict Sales using the available explanatory variables in the Carseats dataset.
+The data was divided into 70% training data and 30% testing data, allowing the model to be trained on one subset and evaluated on unseen observations.
+RMSE (Root Mean Squared Error) was used as the primary performance metric, with MAE and R² also used to provide additional measures of model performance.
+Performance (TBC)